ryan-rockhopper/Clickr-For-Linux/README.md

 You can navigate to our website to learn more about the project. www.keyclickr.com

 ## Code
-Clickr is FOSS (free and open source software).
+Clickr is FOSS (free and open source software) for complete keyboard remapping and customization.
 For those who are curious, check out the codebase here: https://capstone.cs.utah.edu/clickr or here https://github.com/clickrTeam

 ### Instructions
 The AppImages here are for Linux only.
 They have been tested to work on Ubuntu and MXLinux.